ashishdoneriya/vuedisk/README.md

 Inspired from Filegator, Aws S3 explorer and Google Drive UI.

+It is faster than OwnCloud & Next Cloud and is very simple to setup.

 ## Features
 * Generate thumbnails dynamically
 * Fast & smooth navigation